thelastnode/kotlinx/README.md

 Why Kotlin-X?
 =============

 Kotlin is 100% Compatible with the JVM, which means you can use any existing Java Library in Kotlin applications and vica-versa, i.e. Kotlin libraries can be consumed by Java.
-The reason for Kotlin-X is that Kotlin provides a more succint and concise language allowing for more fluid and describable API's that can be used with little ceremoy.
+The reason for Kotlin-X is that Kotlin provides a more succinct and concise language allowing for more fluid and describable API's that can be used with little ceremony.
 Kotlin-X is an aim to provide some of these functionalities.
 In fact, often Kotlin-X libraries might be nothing more than simple wrappers over existing JVM ones.

 What classifies as a Kotlin-X library?
 ======================================